-- 6. Developers may be required to provide a traffic impact assessment as part of a redistricting (zoning), subdivision or development application. - 7.
-Where subdivisions are proposed along County roadways, the County shall ensure that: - a.
+6. Developers may be required to provide a traffic impact assessment as part of a redistricting (zoning), subdivision or development application.

+- 7. Where subdivisions are proposed along County roadways, the County may requestrequire widening of the roadway to ensure a standard 30-meter right-of-way.
+The Developer -shall ensure that: - a.
 The subdivision or development is adequately set back to accommodate future improvement or widening of the roadway; - b.
-Access is provided to an internal subdivision road or local road built to a standard acceptable to the County;

-COUNTY OF ST. PAUL NO. 19 MUNICIPAL DEVELOPMENT PLAN

-- c.
-Easements shall not be considered an appropriate means to provide legal access to subdivisions; and - d.
-The noise impact on the occupants of any country residential development is minimized by noise attenuation or abatement methods, as deemed necessary by the County.
+Access is provided to an internal subdivision road or local road built to a standard acceptable to the County; - e.b.
+Easements shall not be considered an appropriate means to provide legal access to subdivisions; and include other access options permitted by the Countyunless otherwise identified by the County's Subdivision Authority. - i.
+Notwithstanding the above, legal access to the development on Lot 1, Block 2, Plan 1120579 may be created by way of access agreement.
+(Bylaw 2019-19) - c.
+The noise impact on the occupants of any country residential development is minimized by noise attenuation or abatement methods, as deemed necessary by the County. - 8.
+For multi-lot subdivisions, access to residentialces driveways shall provided by an internal subdivision or local road built to a standard acceptable to the County.